This is by far the best watermelon margarita you’ll ever have! Grated feta provides just enough saltiness and creaminess for a unique summer drink!

 - a fine grater/zester for the feta cheese

-- Fifteen (15) minutes before serving, freeze feta, a fine grater and a plate (for easier grating)
+Fifteen (15) minutes before serving, freeze the feta, a fine grater and a plate (for easier grating)

-- Combine watermelon juice, tequila, lime, Cointreau (or triple sec) in a jar and stir well to mix.
+Combine the watermelon juice, the tequila, the lime juice, and the Cointreau (or triple sec) in a jar and stir well to mix.